All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 • Neutral: If you have a neutral undertone, you probably have a mixture of tones or no distinct undertone at all.

-• Olive: If you have an olive undertone, you probably have yellow, green, or golden undertones.
+• Olive: If you have an olive undertone, you probably have yellow, green, or golden tint to your skin.

 5 Pro Tricks for Finding Your Undertone

 We get it; all this talk of warm and cool colors can feel dizzying.
-If you're feeling lost, try these four easy tricks to find your true shade.
+If you're feeling lost, try these five easy tricks to find your true shade.

 1. Try the Vein Trick